zhangsu/ccspec/README.md

 `example`, `specify` and `it` are all synonymous.
 They are used in different contexts to make the specs more readable.

 It's also possible to do initialization and cleanup before each test case similar to the magical 'setup' and 'teardown' functions in traditional unit testing frameworks.
-In CCSpec, these are known as *before* and *after* hooks.
+In CCSpec, these are known as *before each* and *after each* hooks.

 ```c++
 describe("Duck", [] {